ARCTraining/hpc2-software/book/course/spack/modules.md

-Here we're saying that we want the default module files that use tcl (the default) to have a four character hash, and to be named according to this name/version model we're used to on other systems.
+Here we're saying that we want the default module files that use tcl (the default) to have a four character hash, and to be named according to this name/version model we're used to on our general Linux systems.
 Quit and save that file, and we've told Spack how we'd like these modules to be built in future, but existing modules would still use the old scheme.
 We can tell it to rebuild the modulefiles, and delete existing files:

 ```bash
 spack module tcl refresh --delete-tree -y